 By today's standards, she was a serial killer.
 She imprisoned young girls because they were virgins.
 The authorities found hundreds of girls' mutilated bodies, as well as girls chained and imprisoned.

-One Bloody Mary story claims a woman named Mary Worth was a witch convicted in the Salem Witch Trials.
-However, the History of Massachusetts Organization's blog showcases an official list of all the accused witches and Mary Worth isn't listed.
+Another Bloody Mary origin story claims a woman named Mary Worth was a witch convicted in the Salem Witch Trials.
+However, the History of Massachusetts Organization's blog showcases an official list of all the accused witches, and Mary Worth isn't listed.
 However, there are 20 women named Mary on the list.
-While it is unlikely, it is a possible origin of the Bloody Mary legend.
+While it is unlikely, it is also a possible origin of the Bloody Mary legend.

 Today's Bloody Mary Ritual

-There are a few modern versions of summoning Bloody Mary forth.
+There are a few modern versions of summoning Bloody Mary.
 This is done as a party game or game of dare.
-In this modern version of Bloody Mary, young teenage girls summon the evil spirit by repeating her name in unison either three times or thirteen times.
-The urban legend depicts Bloody Mary appearing in the mirror and terrorizing the young girls.
+In this modern version of Bloody Mary, young teenage girls summon the evil spirit by repeating her name in unison either three or thirteen times.
+The urban legend depicts Bloody Mary appearing in the mirror and terrorizing those who summon her.